Interference in Phased Array and Conservation of Energy

 Phased Antenna Array

-With the assumptions made above, the total phase difference between the waves in the far field would be
+With the above assumptions, the total phase difference between the waves in the far field is

 Similar to the single antenna case, we can write the fraction of power received at the isotropic antenna that is placed in the most favourable direction